DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 Elf said with a smug.
 Even though she was speaking, her speed never dropped down as they were crossing angel palace main gate.
-Then foreign gods girl jumped into opened window in palace wall.
+Then sidhes girl jumped into opened window in palace wall.
 The window had no glass to it.
 Most likely it was just a [hole] to let in wind and sunlight.